daiquocnguyen/ConvKB/README.md

 ### Other versions

-A tensorflow 2.x implementation of our ConvKB can be found at https://github.com/Sujit-O/pykg2vec
+A Tensorflow 2.x implementation of our ConvKB can be found at https://github.com/Sujit-O/pykg2vec

-A pytorch implementation of our ConvKB can be found as a part from https://github.com/deepakn97/relationPrediction/blob/master/layers.py
+A Pytorch implementation of our ConvKB can be found as a part from https://github.com/deepakn97/relationPrediction/blob/master/layers.py

 ### Note